 The Key Stage 4 curriculum is divided into 3 carefully assembled modules of mutually reinforcing concepts.
-The Year 10 modules conclude with a fortnight of revision before a comprehensive assessment split over 3 papers (1 non-calculator, 2 calculator).
-Year 11 commences with a module of work explicitly focussed on developing problem solving and application of knowledge to GCSE exam questions.
+The first Year 10 module concludes with a fortnight of revision before a comprehensive assessment split over 3 45 minute papers (1 non-calculator, 2 calculator).
+Year 10 finishes with assessment through 2 full-length (90 minute) papers (1 non-calculator, 1 calculator) to begin to get students used to long format exams.
+Year 11 begins with a module of work explicitly focused on developing problem solving and application of knowledge to GCSE exam questions.
 Lesson resources are interspersed with content explaining the relevance of Mathematics topic to a broad range of further study and careers.
+A full set of mock GCSE papers is taken in November of Year 11, followed by a term of reviewing these mocks and revising before another set of mock GCSEs in March.

-Progress is monitored through the same fortnightly cycle of homework, feedback and follow-up work as Key Stage 3.
+Progress is monitored through the same cycle of homework, feedback and follow-up work as Key Stage 3.
 Attainment is measured through tri-termly cycle of revision, assessment and holistic feedback on progress through MET reports emailed to students and parents.
-In addition, a mid-unit assessment is used at the start of Y10 to help students in the transition from KS3 style assessments to KS4 style assessments.
+In addition, a mid-unit assessment is used at the start of Years 10 and 11 to help students in the transition from KS3 style assessments to KS4 style assessments, and onto full-length (90 minute) GCSE papers.